JennDahm/KerbalSorter/README.md

 ## To-Do

 * Add sorting by number of flights.
+* Add sorting of applicants in Astronaut Complex.
 * Determine original order for assigned kerbals.
 * Add tooltips.
 * Figure out how to change default crew auto-assignment.